 When it comes to dynamism, no industry comes close to restaurants.
 Every year, restaurateurs the world over flex their creative muscles to come up with new restaurant concepts that can drive in-store footfall to record highs.
-As a result, an industry that could once be neatly segmented into either fine dining or fast food, is now an eclectic mix of fine dining, casual, fast casual, family-style, ghost restaurants and more.
-But throughout all this, the Point-of-Sale (POS) terminal has remained largely unchanged—a little screen connected to an underpowered computer that we somehow trust will hold itself together, come what may.
+As a result, an industry that could once be neatly segmented into either fine dining or fast food, is now an eclectic mix of fine dining, casual, fast casual, family-style, ghost kitchens and more.
+But throughout all this, the Point-of-Sale (POS) terminal has remained largely unchanged—a little screen connected to an underpowered computer which we somehow trust will hold itself together, come what may.

 And that is the problem with most ‘modern’ POS terminals.
 Sure, they can be used to swipe a card or print a bill, but that’s about it.
 Mikke Selander and his team at Ancon in Sweden dreamt of building a POS system that could: